rodrigoimenes/rodrigoimenes.github.io/README.md

 Hello!

-My name is Rodrigo Imenes and i am a Fullstack Developer!
+My name is Rodrigo Imenes and I am a Fullstack Developer!

 Currently working at [Alterdata Software](https://www.alterdata.com.br/) as a Senior Fullstack Developer, working with: